robguilarr/robguilar/content/posts/genai_pokemon_strategy_assistant/genai_pokemon_strategy_assistant.md

 - **Augmentation Assets**

 The RetrievalQA system was augmented using an unofficial Tabletop [Pokémon Guide](https://www.scribd.com/document/462604648/Pokemon-Tabletop-Adventures-GM-Guide-2-1).
 An official resource is suggested to improve response quality and avoid any bias.

+[^1]:**Article disclaimer**: The information presented in this article is solely intended for learning purposes and serves as a tool for the author's personal development.
+The content provided reflects the author's individual perspectives and does not rely on established or experienced methods commonly employed in the field.
+Please be aware that the practices and methodologies discussed in this article do not represent the opinions or views held by the author's employer.
+It is strongly advised not to utilize this article directly as a solution or consultation material.